Feby is a colour-coded bracelet that works as a learning tool and calendar for the average woman's menstrual cycle.

 Change in cervical mucus.

 Your cervical mucus intensifies and changes texture as you progress through your cycle.
 This reflects the rising levels of estrogen in your body.
-When the mucus is slippery, clear and abundant you are considered most fertile.
+When the mucus is abundant, slippery and clear with the texture resembling an egg white you are considered most fertile.

 Ovulation tests/Predictor kits